 OVERVIEW

-Spanning most of the Adriatic Sea, you’re never too far away from the coast when traveling in Croatia.
-And even if it’s not pretty beaches you seek, stone castles and magnificent waterfalls await travelers of all kinds.
+Spanning most of the Adriatic Sea, you’re never too far away from the coast when travelling in Croatia.
+And even if it’s not the pretty beaches you seek, stone castles and magnificent waterfalls await travellers of all kinds.

 With stunning walled cities, delicious local cuisine, and an extraordinarily beautiful coastline, Croatia dazzles many visitors.
 This week-long itinerary is perfect for those visiting for the first time.
 Starting in Trogir and ending in Dubrovnik, you’ll explore three Unesco World Heritage-listed old towns on the Dalmatian coast and hop by ferry between gorgeous islands along the way